-English literature and English language cannot be included in the EBacc group of subjects.
-The best of these qualifications will count in the 'English' slot, and the other can count in the 'open group' of subjects.
+English literature and English language cannot be included in the EBacc element.
+The best of these qualifications will count in the 'English' slot, and the other can count in the 'open' element.

 Science qualifications

 All students have to study some science up to the age of 16.
 The key stage 4 science curriculum is compulsory in maintained schools, and academies are required to provide a broad and balanced curriculum, including English, mathematics and science, up to the age of 16.